bertspaan/wolkd/README.md

     cd wolkd
     npm install

-If your device has an SPI interface (Raspberry PIs have one!), you can install [node-spi](https://github.com/RussTheAerialist/node-spi):
+If your device has an SPI interface (Raspberry Pis have one!), you can install [node-spi](https://github.com/RussTheAerialist/node-spi):

     npm install spi